 Current flows in both directions.
-120 VAC household power is an example of AC current.
-The current in 120 VAC changes direction 120 times per second as shown below.
+120 VAC 60 Hz household power is an example of AC current.
+There are two changes in polarity and two changes in current direction per cycle.
+The current in 120 VAC 60 Hz changes direction 120 times per second as shown below.

 Direct and Alternating Current